PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

-Also AXFR a zone from a master with a lower serial.
+Also AXFR a zone from a primary with a lower serial.

 .. _setting-cache-ttl: